 This query will then again in term fetch the clear text name of the friend from the users collection.
-So here we iterate the users collection, and for each hit once more the users collection.
+So here we iterate the users collection, and for each hit the relations collection, and for each hit once more the users collection.